XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/1-events.md

 # Conversation with Agent

+???+ warning

+    This page content is outdated.
+We are working on updating it.
+Will be updated by 25th May 2025.

 Xians AI provides a way to have a conversation with an agent.
 This is useful for when you want to have a conversation with an agent and get a response.
 Or even if the agent proactively sends a message to the user.

 ## Handling Conversations